yktoo/yktoo.com/content/blog/posts/0317/index.en.md

 After David Maxim Micic made way for Disperse, the project of the just mentioned Pole **Jakub Żytecki** (24).
 The drums were still being taken care of by **Mike Malyan**, there was no bass, and the keyboardist **Rafał Biernacki** stepped up.
 He was also singing.
 {{< imgfig "https://4.bp.blogspot.com/-sIKEh18_-0U/WNgDhQy4vGI/AAAAAAAApp8/3HC9oyVUb3wegO1F5_8uGPFzKLnE4_X-QCPcB/s1600/dsc04087.picasaweb.jpg" "Disperse: Jakub Żytecki, Mike Malyan, Rafał Biernacki." >}}

 Disperse's genre can probably be described as "David Maxim Micic + vocals".
 It's a similar mixture of electronics, progressive, and djent.
-They also remotely resembled the disbanded {{< intref "0283" "Sun Caged" >}} (sigh), but in my humble opinion Disperse lacks their drive and expressiveness.
+They also remotely resembled the disbanded {{< a "0283" "Sun Caged" >}} (sigh), but in my humble opinion Disperse lacks their drive and expressiveness.
 As for Jakub's guitar proficiency, it's an even match with David's as far as I can tell.
 I had the opportunity to listen to both of them during Plini's "superjam" (more on which below).

 This is one of Disperse's video:
 {{< youtube "N2TByqw8ELk" >}}